 There are 1-minute introductions between each subtest.
 You can skip these, but we recommend using the time to mentally refresh yourself.

-Remember that no food or drink is allowed in the test room, see the previous page on Test-day preparation.
+Remember that no food or drink is allowed in the test room.

-If you experience problems affecting your ability to complete the test, raise your hand immediately.
+If you experience problems affecting your ability to complete the test, immediately raise your hand.

 The administrator will try to resolve the problem straightaway.
 If this is not possible, it will be recorded that you had a problem during the test.
 Hardware or software problems, noise, sudden illness or other distractions can all be reported.

 You will be given a reference number to quote when contacting Pearson VUE, the test providers.
 You will need to make contact straight after you leave the examination room, or as soon as possible.
 Do not wait until the next day, because Pearson VUE ‘will only consider incidents reported after the day of testing in exceptional circumstances’.
 They will then investigate and report their findings to you.

 Keep the reference number; you might need it again.